cabottech/PartKeepr-Backup/README.md

 ## Notes / improvements / to-do

 - Currently backups are full snapshots, not incremental.
 This is nice and simple, but uses much more backup storage.
 It may be worth automatically removing old backups?
 For the time being backup storage need to be managed by the user.
-- An example of how to backup to network location (with auto-mount) would be nice too.
 - Send backup error notifications via syslog/mail?
 - Add a step-by-step guide for backup recovery.